-As previously discussed in Michigan Court of Appeals Holds that HOA Cannot Revoke Approvals for Docks, the Michigan Court of Appeals held that an oral approval from an Allegan county homeowners association related to the installation of docks could ripen into a permanent easement to install docks.
-In Haan v Lake Doster Lake Association, unpublished opinion of the Court of Appeals, issued January 16, 2020 (Docket No. 345282), the majority opinion from the Michigan Court of Appeals held that the homeowners association did not have authority to revoke approvals previously granted to owners to install docks.
+As previously discussed in Michigan Court of Appeals Holds that HOA Cannot Revoke Approvals for Docks, the Michigan Court of Appeals held that an oral approval from an Allegan County homeowners association related to the installation of docks could ripen into a permanent easement to install docks.
+In Haan v Lake Doster Lake Association, unpublished opinion of the Court of Appeals, issued January 16, 2020 (Docket No. 345282), the majority opinion from the Michigan Court of Appeals held that the homeowners association did not have the authority to revoke approvals previously granted to owners to install docks.
 The dissenting opinion argued that the restrictive covenants provided a procedure for owners to obtain permission to construct a dock, which could later be revoked, and that the covenants could not be amended by representations made in the membership application or by oral approvals from the homeowners association.
 On June 11, 2021, the Michigan Supreme Court reversed the majority opinion of the Michigan Court of Appeals and adopted the analysis of the dissenting opinion.
-The Supreme Court held that the homeowners association could revoke the dock approvals as they were not permanent easements and that the HOA only granted a revokable license.
+The Supreme Court held that the homeowners association could revoke the dock approvals as they were not permanent easements and that the HOA only granted a revocable license.

 Understanding the Michigan Supreme Court Decision to Allow HOA to Revoke Dock Approvals

 The Lake Doster Lake Association (the “LDLA”) was responsible for administering a residential subdivision located around Lake Doster in Allegan County, Michigan.
 The LDLA possessed riparian rights as it owned Lake Doster, the lake bottom and the land to the high watermark of the lake.
 As a result of acquiring riparian rights from the developer, the LDLA could regulate the use of the lake, including the installation of docks and the ability to moor boats to the docks.